List of Di-Gata Defenders characters: Rion

-At twelve years old, Rion is a mysterious and inexperienced white-haired Defender.
-He is the youngest boy of the Defenders and he was to be trained as a secret "weapon" to help the Defenders defeat the Ethos, although he himself was half-Ethos.
+Rion (voiced by Alexander Conti) is a mysterious and inexperienced white-haired Defender.
+At twelve years old, he is the youngest boy of the Defenders and was to be trained as a secret "weapon" to help them defeat the Ethos, despite being half-Ethos.
 He lived at a dojo with Tzur, a giant rock golem creature who was preparing him for combating the Ethos.
-However, his training was cut short when the Megalith was released and destroyed.
-After he met the Defenders, he travelled with them.
+However, his training was cut short when the Megalith was released and destroyed, and he came to travel with the Defenders after meeting them.

 His inexperience has granted him consequences.
-His first time he tried to help (which was the defenders VS Zad), he ended up causing more damage than help to the Defenders, and almost got dragged into the Dark Realm with Kara.
-However, with help from Spider-Robotus, that fate was prevented.
-However, he is slowly learning how to control himself and the use of his Di-Gata energy.
-He currently replaces Kara in the main travelling party while she is off training.
+The first time he tried to help the defenders versus Zad, he ended up causing more damage than help to the Defenders, and nearly got dragged into the Dark Realm with Kara.
+They are saved by Spider-Robotus, and he slowly learns how to control himself and the use of his Di-Gata energy, replacing Kara in the main travelling party while she is off training.

-He also holds a dark secret.
-When he succumbs to rage, the rocks on his headband start connecting themselves to his body.
+When Rion succumbs to rage, the rocks on his headband start connecting themselves to his body.
 Two become rock Katar (कटार), and another forms as a buckle on his cape.
-His power multiplies and he becomes a dark incarnate of himself.
+His power multiplies and he becomes a dark incarnate version of himself.
 He cannot cast stone spells in this form, but his multiplied energy allows him to take down enemies with his arms.
 The power is enough to vaporize a single Zad in a matter of seconds.
 Afterwards, he reverts to his human form and his body becomes fatigued.
 Malco believes that this power may be useful to the Ethos and the destruction of the Defenders.
-Brackus theorizes that the Ethos have something to do with his transformations, which proved to be true, as the Rion is later revealed to be the experiment to create warriors through use of Ethos essence but the project was deemed a failure.
+Brackus theorizes that the Ethos have something to do with his transformations, which proved to be true, as Rion is later revealed to be an experiment to create warriors through use of Ethos essence, though the project was deemed a failure.
 It is also discovered that he has the natural ability to calm guardian creatures and speak their ancient language, which is over thousands of years old.